 The results were compiled after TomTom tracked a years-worth of traffic in 390 cities across 48 countries.
 Here is the 2017 ranking of cities with the most severe evening rush hour traffic: Bangkok, Thailand Mexico City, Mexico Bucharest, Romania Jakarta, Indonesia Moscow, Russia Chongqing, China Istanbul, Turkey St. Petersburg, Russia Zhuhai, China Santiago, Chile Guangzhou, China Shijiazhuang, China Shenzhen, China Los Angeles, U.S.

 Scientists had expected that limiting driving at the weekend would reduce vehicle emissions by 15%.
 But this analysis looking at pollution measurements in a city with serious air quality problems, found no discernible effect.
 Residents got round the restrictions by car pooling, using taxis and purchasing extra vehicles, researchers say.
-Back in 1992, the UN declared Mexico the world's most polluted city.
 WHO: 90 percent of world's population breathe dirty air.
 Nine out of 10 people globally live in places with poor air quality, the World Health Organization (WHO) has said, blaming a worldwide air pollution crisis for being a major factor in millions of deaths per year.

 In a new report released on Tuesday, the health agency said 92 percent of people live in areas where air quality exceeds WHO limits.
 It also published an interactive map detailing the global "health emergency".
+"Some three million deaths a year are linked to exposure to outdoor air pollution," the UN body said in the report, which was based on data from 3,000 sites across the world.
+"Indoor air pollution can be just as deadly.
 Venezuela crisis: Bus drivers bring chaos to Caracas.
 Image copyright AFP Bus drivers in the Venezuelan capital, Caracas, paralysed the city for eight hours on Wednesday by blocking the streets with their vehicles to protest against the country's economic crisis.

 Hundreds of drivers demanded more pay and protection from violent crime.
 Many said they needed more money to maintain their buses and complained of a scarcity of spare parts.
 Meanwhile, the electoral council all but ruled out a recall referendum this year against President Nicolas Maduro.
 Only one European country would be better off without its capital city.
 The future of the US-Mexican border: inside the 'split city' of El Paso-Juárez.
 Unlike most teenagers, Ashley Delgado starts her school day by crossing an international border.